 TikTok has become one of the fastest-growing apps in recent history, crossing over the 1 billion active users threshold in 2021.
 It was released internationally in 2017 by the Chinese company ByteDance.
-The app’s success drove ByteDance’s value to $400 billion as of last fall, according to the valuation for a private-market investment reported by Bloomberg.
+The app’s success has driven the company’s value to about $220 billion, according to the valuation for a private-market investment reported by Bloomberg.

 Some of TikTok’s most popular accounts are also enjoying big profits.
-Smart TikTokers who capitalize on the app’s reach collectively earned over $55.5 million last year, according to Forbes.
+Smart TikTokers who capitalize on the app’s reach collectively earned over $55.5 million in 2021, according to Forbes.

 How Much Do TikTokers Make?

 TikTokers need at least 100,000 followers and at least 100,000 views in the past 30 days to be included in the TikTok Creator Fund, which lets creators monetize their content.
-Those with over 1 million followers will make the most.
-The range of how much TikTokers make will vary due to many factors, including localities and views.
+The fund is being replaced by the Creativity Program, which is currently in beta and accessible by invitation only.

 How Much Does TikTok Pay Per Sponsorship?

 According to Forbes, a TikToker can earn between $100,000 and $250,000 for a branded video, with superstars earning as much as $500,000 per post.
 The earnings depend on the number of TikTok followers you have and your engagement rate, meaning how often users interact with your account and like and leave comments on your short videos.

 TikTok superstars take advantage of their following to get paid to promote other companies and sell their own products.
 It all depends on your popularity and who your audience is.

 How Do I Grow My TikTok Account?

 The more followers you have on TikTok, the more you can earn money creating branded clips and sponsored videos.
 The larger and more active your follower base, the better your chances to hit high-earner status.